-Long-term Financial Planning
+Long-Term Financial Planning

-- The adopted 2012 Plan of Conservation and Development ("Plan") is a tool for guiding the future of Bloomfield and will assist the Town's economic development efforts over the long term thereby reducing the reliance on the local property tax.
-We have been working on updating the Plan, and hope to have it completed and adopted by the end of December, 2023. - The Town continues to deal with the significant liabilities associated with retiree health care by prioritizing the annual required contribution to the Other Post-Employment Benefits ("OPEB") Trust fund in order to have sufficient assets over the long term to finance these benefits.
+- The updated Plan of Conservation and Development will be completed and adopted in Fiscal year 2024.
+We anticipate continued robust development in Fiscal Year 2024.
+Applications have been approved or are being processed for additional apartments in the Town Center and Jolly Drive; a revised and expanded planned luxury residential development on Simsbury Road; an age restricted residential development on Blue Hills Avenue; and a significant expansion of the Duncaster development. - The Town continues to deal with the significant liabilities associated with retiree health care by prioritizing the annual required contribution to the Other Post-Employment Benefits ("OPEB") Trust fund in order to have sufficient assets over the long term to finance these benefits.
 With the approval of elected officials, the OPEB Trust Fund has had additional contributions funded with budget surpluses in general fund accounts at year end; this can be done since the Town's General Fund Balance continues to be very healthy.
-The Town and Board of Education are utilizing a phased approach to implement the full OPEB contribution. - The Town's five year 2022-2026 capital plan was developed with a greater degree of analysis in terms of financing and project detail that will help enhance the understanding of the Town's infrastructure needs over the long term.
-The Plan totals \$59.9million over the five year period

-As part of this effort, a debt issuance policy and debt capacity analysis have been prepared to provide guidance on the issuance of Town debt within the acceptable parameters of the credit rating industry and the Town's own ability to pay.
-This analysis is continuously reviewed and updated.
-Major capital projects proposed for fiscal year 2022 include town-wide road improvements, upgrade to the police Body Warn Camera System, and a 30 passenger Senior Bus.

-- The Town and Board of Education continue to offer a high deductible health care plan to all employees to help curb the high rise of insurance costs to the Town.
+The Town and Board of Education are utilizing a phased approach to implement the full OPEB contribution. - The Town's five year 2023-2027 capital plan was developed with a greater degree of analysis in terms of financing and project detail that will help enhance the understanding of the Town's infrastructure needs over the long term.
+The Plan totals \$34.6 million over the five year period. - As part of this effort, a debt issuance policy and debt capacity analysis have been prepared to provide guidance on the issuance of Town debt within the acceptable parameters of the credit rating industry and the Town's own ability to pay.
+This analysis is continuously reviewed and updated Major capital projects proposed for fiscal year 2023 include town-wide road improvements, various sidewalk and drainage projects, athletic field lights, and DPW Plow truck. - The Town and Board of Education continue to offer a high deductible health care plan to all employees to help curb the high rise of insurance costs to the Town.